 The medical assessment should include a neurological exam, assessment of mental status, cognitive function, sleep, balance.
 The medical doctor may consider emergent imaging such as a CT scan ONLY if a more severe brain injury is suspected.

-The group recommends prescribed complete rest for 24-48 hours during the acute phase with a gradual and progressive increase in activity as long as the patient does not experience symptom return or worsening of symptoms.
-The graduated return to play strategy remains a MINIMUM 6-day process
+The group recommends prescribed complete rest for 24-48 hours during the acute phase with a gradual and progressive increase in activity as long as the patient does not experience symptoms returning or worsening.
+The graduated return to play strategy remains a minimum 6-day process.

-For children and adolescents.
 Prior to returning to sport the child or adolescent must be gradually reintroduced to school.
 Patients may have to start with short periods of homework only before going to school, this may be increased to part-time attendance at school for a period of time, in order to ensure the patient’s symptoms do not worsen with the increased cognitive activity.
-Graduated return to learn strategy is Table 2 of the CONSENSUS STATEMENT pg 4 of the document.
+Graduated return to learn strategy is Table 2 of the Consensus Statement on pg 4 of the document.

-When medical personnel are present the Concussion Consensus group 5 recommends the use of the SPORT CONCUSSION ASSESSMENT TOOL 5 for sideline assessment as one aspect of sideline evaluation.
+When medical personnel are present, the Concussion Consensus group 5 recommends the use of the Sport Concussion Assessment Tool 5 for sideline assessment as one aspect of sideline evaluation.
 The group also recommends sideline video review as a helpful tool in the identification and evaluation of significant head impact events.
-For taekwondo competition is extremely helpful to the medical staff if the referees can provide video replay of the head impact event.
+For taekwondo competition it is extremely helpful to the medical staff if the referees can provide video replay of the head impact event.

 In terms of diagnostic tests, the group does not recommend routine imaging or blood tests for athletes with a diagnosis of concussion.
 At this point, there are several tests being researched, but there is further investigation required before using these clinically.
-In some cases, an athlete who has severe symptoms may have a CT scan completed in emergency.
-This test is not used to diagnose concussion rather it is used to look for other brain structural, or bony injuries to the head.
+In some cases, an athlete who has severe symptoms may have a CT scan completed in an emergency.
+This test is not used to diagnose concussions, rather it is used to look for other structural brain or bony injuries to the head.

 The group notes that the child and adolescent athletes have some differences in concussion when compared to adults.